sylvainlebras/anticipate-emc-with-ltspice/README.md

 ## Libraries of WE component for LTspice

-These files are required to run some of our examples, two versions are available for users without installation rights
+These files are required to run some of our examples, this installer version does not require admin rights

 [Library installer files](https://github.com/sylvainlebras/anticipate-emc-with-ltspice/tree/main/LTspice-libraries-installer)